rdjpalmer/portfolio/src/posts/timo-preannouncement-twitter-antics.md

 This means a whole bunch of people have now seen Timo.
 That's more than any day since the <a href="https://medium.com/@rdjpalmer/why-i-started-doing-side-projects-a1400ea3e48b#f868" target="_blank" rel="noopener noreferrer">the v1 launch</a>.

 The numbers afterwards are low.
-But they're not disappointing.
+But they're far from disappointing.

 Timo is a niche product.
 More niche than other task lists, and other time trackers.
 It solves a specific problem, and we talk about it in a specific way.

-The insight for us is that we have a conversion rate of ~16.6% from visitor to user, and a rate of ~38% from visitor to mailing list sign up.
+We have a conversion rate of ~16% from visitor to user, and a conversion rate of ~38% from visitor to mailing list sign up.
 That is **__awesome__**.
-And keeping conversion rate that high in the future would be something special.
+And keeping our conversion rate that high would be something special.